 Insect Farming in Containers

-Dutch company Amusca, along with Mavitec, has developed the first scalable, mobile Insect Breeding Unit, the idea of insect expert Dr. Ir Walter Jansen of Amusca.
+Dutch company Amusca, along with Mavitec, has developed the first scalable, mobile Insect Breeding Unit.
+Insect expert Dr. Ir Walter Jansen of Amusca developed the idea.

-His mission is to produce living insect larvae from waste organic material for the production of protein for the poultry and aqua-feed industries.
-The company says this new unit can unveil the potential for insects in animal feed, human nutrition, added-value products, and biochemicals.
+His mission is to produce living insect larvae from waste organic material.
+The objective is the production of protein for the poultry and aqua-feed industries.
+The company says this new unit can unveil the potential for insects in animal feed, human nutrition, and biochemicals.

-The Insect Breeding Unit can produce up to 5,000 kg of living larvae per day and is located in two 40 ft containers stacked on top of each other, in which the flies are kept.
+The Insect Breeding Unit can produce up to 5,000 kg of living larvae per day.
+The flies are kept in two 40 ft containers stacked on top of each other.

 This is the home where the flies grow from eggs to larvae.
 In these containers, Amusca and Mavitec manage to control the perfect climate for flies.

 Smart software and high-tech engineering create ideal living conditions for flies as well as their eggs and larvae.
-The breeding process is managed and monitored by a cloud-based software system, which is connected to the modules via the internet.
-The system generates information on the performance that is 24/7 monitored by Amusca staff.
+A cloud-based software system monitors the breeding process.
+It generates information on the performance 24/7.

 UK company Better Origin is also manufacturing mini insect farms housed in shipping containers.
-Basically, food waste goes in one end and the larvae come out the other.
+Food waste goes in one end and the larvae come out the other.

 Filled with AI, the system is completely automatic and uses cameras and algorithms to control the entire process.